 Admission counselors give applicants an overview of the College's academic programs and assist with the application process.
-Applicants may be referred to program chairs to discuss programs and for academic advising.
+Applicants may be referred to program chairs and/or the Assistant Dean for Academic Advising to discuss programs and for academic advising.

-$\mbox{\bf Orientation}$ - All new students are required to attend Orientation.
+Orientation - All new students are required to attend Orientation.